wadkar20/devops/README.md

 5) docker rmi <image id>         -------  remove image by id and name

 # terraform

+Terraform is an open-source tool used for Infrastructure as Code (IaC).
+It allows developers to create, manage, and update cloud infrastructure using code instead of manual steps.
+With Terraform, you can define servers, storage, networks, and other resources in simple configuration files.
+This makes infrastructure consistent, repeatable, and version-controlled, reducing human errors.

+Commonly Used Terraform Commands:

+Initialize Terraform project:

+terraform init

+This command sets up the working directory with the required providers.

+Check the plan before applying:

+terraform plan

+Shows what Terraform will create, change, or delete.

+Apply the changes:

+terraform apply

+Executes the plan and creates or modifies the infrastructure.

+Destroy infrastructure:

+terraform destroy

+Deletes all the resources defined in the Terraform files.

+Format configuration files:

+terraform fmt

+Organizes and formats the code properly.
 What is major difference between local variables and normal variable Task :- Find the file meaning after init
 Task :- What is meaning of terraform.tfstate